 What Roberts is referring to when he says “focus on race” is that the prosecution, during jury selection for Foster’s case, sought an all-white jury.
 Twenty years after the trial, notes were found that showed the prosecution had put a “b” next to the names of black potential jurors.
 The “b” was essentially a “no” vote in selecting the jury members.
 You can’t do that, the Supreme Court reaffirmed.
 Clarence Thomas, the Supreme Court’s only African American Justice, was the lone dissenting vote.
 Foster won not his freedom, but the right to seek a new trial.

 [The Supreme Court decision: Foster v.
-Chapman, Warden]The BEST SALES on Amazon NOW ]
+Chapman, Warden]Up to 70% off on Hottest Amazon Deals]